0xanonymeow/smt/docs/guides/getting-started.md

 # Getting Started Guide

-This guide will help you get up and running with the SMT libraries with 100% test coverage quickly.
+This guide will help you get up and running with the SMT libraries.

 ## Table of Contents